empege/plan-maker/tasks.md

     - Image
     - Link (video)
     - Link (iframe?)
+    - Lists
+    - Text color for all items for user to choose
 - On any change the items change and update on the server
 - Only logged in user can click and change the items, or delete them
 - Drag and drop item to set its new possition? (maybe just change id for now)

+- About page - what is this project, why, how what works, etc

 <br>